 Slow-motion shell shock moments

-Why we love it: Despite being obnoxiously cliche in the wake of Call of Duty, Battlefield, and every other FPS game this generation, they still make for the most memorable moments.
+Why it’s still fun: Even at their most uninspired, slow-mo shell shocks still make for memorable moments in shooter campaigns.
 Remember crawling around the nuclear fallout in the original Modern Warfare, or getting sucked out into space in Halo 4?
-You might just have to watch helplessly as the game takes over, but its still awesome.
+You might just have to watch helplessly as the game takes over, but it's still awesome.

-What is it: This might be the original shooter cliche.
-It's almost unheard of to have an FPS that doesn't have some sort of explosive barrel, crate, or red canister.
-These little guys are always perfectly placed in the paths of passing guard patrols, sitting in tank depots, or strategically positioned near mission objectives that need to go boom.
+What is it: The mother of all shooter cliches.
+It's almost unheard of to have an FPS that doesn't have some sort of explosive barrel, crate, or red canister begging to be shot at.
+These dangerous little guys can be found plonked next to passing guard patrols, sitting in tank depots, or strategically positioned near mission objectives that need to go boom.